pratch/MobiHoc-2018/young-authors-award.md

 ## How to apply

-Prepare the following information and materials, and submit them via [Papercept](https://controls.papercept.net/conferences/scripts/start.pl#SICE20).
-1. Final paper in PDF format
-2. Name of presenter
-3. Applicant’s date of birth and age
-4. Supervisor’s name and affiliation (if you are a student)

-It should be noted that an applicant is eligible to receive only one award during SICE2020.
+An applicant should apply for the award at the final paper submission via Papercept.

-Application deadline for SIYA-SICE2020: <del>Wednesday, July 1, 2020</del> **Monday, July 20, 2020**
+Application deadline for SIYA-SICE2020: <del>Monday, July 20, 2020</del> **Saturday, August 1, 2020**

 ### Award results

-Winners will be announced and awarded at the closing ceremony of the conference.
-After the closing ceremony, the results will be posted on SICE HP.
+The winners will be announced on SICE 2020 website.

-### Application / Contact
+### Contact

 Please contact the following address for inquiries regarding this award: